 On June 1 and 2, individuals from across Appalachia and the Southeast will gather in Blacksburg, Va., for the Water Justice Summit.
 The event is being organized by and for individuals fighting mountaintop removal coal mining, fracked-gas pipelines, and other industrial threats to streams, rivers and drinking water sources in their communities.
 The aim is to unite the many local, often isolated movements resisting polluting industries and negligent government entities under the common theme that water is a basic human right.
+(More info in our press advisory.

 The public is invited to two open events associated with the summit, a public reception of the “What Color is Water” art exhibit, and a keynote panel discussion entitled, “Mothers for Water Justice.”